cent1x/cent1x/README.md

 💞️ I’m eager to collaborate on creating C# code for plugins or any exciting projects related to my interests!

-📫 You can reach out to me on Discord via this invite link: Discord Invite Link
+📫 You can reach out to me on Discord via this invite link: www.fette-beute.info -> Scrol to the very bottom -> Click on Discord :D

 Looking forward to connecting with like-minded individuals and exploring new opportunities together!
 Oh, and don't forget, you can also find me at fette-beute.info, where you'll find our Discord link right on the page.
 Let's build something awesome! 🚀